aarushsonker/CoAura-Bot/README.md

-## CoAura Simulation Console
+## CoAura — NASA's SOS Response Agent

-A small interactive reactor-simulation demo built with Gradio.
-Play the role of the Commander and respond to CoAura — the chatbot that drives the simulation.
-The UI runs in your browser and uses a simple chat-like interface with choice buttons.
+An interactive space station emergency simulation game built with Gradio.
+Play as a Commander responding to critical system failures with the help of CoAura — NASA's SOS Response Agent chatbot.
+The UI runs in your browser with a simple chat-like interface and multiple-choice decisions.

 ### Features

-- Interactive decision tree driven simulation
+- **Three critical systems to manage**: Oxygen (O2), Cooling, and Power
+- **Multi-level decision trees**: Each system failure has multiple choice paths
+- **Random outcomes**: 50% chance of success/failure for added replayability
+- **Progressive difficulty**: Fix one system, another fails — complete all three to win
+- **Visual state tracking**: `img_state` values (1-7) for future visual enhancements
-- Simple chat-based UI (Gradio)
+- Simple chat-based UI powered by Gradio
-- Restartable scenarios and random outcomes for replayability

 ### Prerequisites